-114. Payment Procedure
+120. Payment Procedure

 - (A) Any dividend or other money payable in cash relating to a share can be paid by sending a cheque, warrant or similar financial instrument payable to the shareholder who is entitled to it by post addressed to his registered address.
 Or it can be made payable to someone else named in a written instruction from the shareholder (or all joint shareholders) and sent by post to the address specified in that instruction.
-A dividend can also be paid by inter-bank transfer or by other electronic means (including payment through CREST) directly to an account with a bank or other financial institution (or other organisations operating deposit accounts if allowed by the company) in the United Kingdom named in a written instruction from the person entitled to receive the payment under this article.
+A dividend can also be paid by interbank transfer or by other electronic means (including payment through a relevant system) directly to an account with a bank or other financial institution (or other organisations operating deposit accounts if allowed by the company) in the United Kingdom named in a written instruction from the person entitled to receive the payment under this article.
 Alternatively, a dividend can be paid in some other way requested in writing by the shareholder (or all joint shareholders) and agreed with the company. - (B) For joint shareholders or persons jointly entitled to shares by law, payment can be made to the shareholder whose name stands first in the register.
 The company can rely on a receipt for a dividend or other money paid on shares from any one of them on behalf of all of them. - (C) Cheques, warrants and similar financial instruments are sent, and payment in any other way is made, at the risk of the person who is entitled to the money.
-The company is treated as having paid a dividend if the cheque, warrant or similar financial instrument is cleared or if a payment is made through CREST, bank transfer or other electronic means.
+The company is treated as having paid a dividend if the cheque, warrant or similar financial instrument is cleared or if a payment is made through a relevant system, bank transfer or other electronic means.
 The company will not be responsible for a payment which is lost or delayed. - (D) Dividends can be paid to a person who has become entitled to a share by law as if he were the holder of the share.

-115. Uncashed Dividends
+121. Uncashed Dividends

-- (A) The company can stop sending dividend payments through the post, or cease using any other method of payment (including payment through CREST), for any dividend if:- - (i) for two consecutive dividends:- - the dividend payments sent through the post have been returned undelivered or remain uncashed during the period for which they are valid; or - (b) the payments by any other method have failed; or - (ii) for any one dividend:- - the dividend payment sent through the post has been returned undelivered or remains uncashed during the period for which it is valid; or - (b) the payment by any other method has failed, and reasonable enquiries have failed to establish any new postal address or account of the registered shareholder.
+- (A) The company can stop sending dividend payments through the post, or cease using any other method of payment (including payment through a relevant system), for any dividend if:- - (i) for two consecutive dividends:- - (a) the dividend payments sent through the post have been returned undelivered or remain uncashed during the period for which they are valid; or and reasonable enquiries have failed to establish any new postal address or account of the registered shareholder.

+- (b) the payments by any other method have failed; or - (ii) for any one dividend:- - (a) the dividend payment sent through the post has been returned undelivered or remains uncashed during the period for which it is valid; or - (b) the payment by any other method has failed,